rogerpadilla/prouter/README.md

 router
   .use('*', (req, resp, next) => {

-    // this handler will run for any routing event, before other handlers
+    // this handler will run for any routing event, before any other handlers

     const isAllowed = authService.validateHasAccessToUrl(req.originalUrl);